aakashkardam/Traffic_Sign_Classifier_Udacity_Project_3/Project_Writeup.md

 * sigma(SD) = 0.1
 * dropout(keep_prob) = 0.5

 As such these parameters were fixed after trying out a lot of different while tuning the hyperparameters.
+In addition to these parameters, another parameter, the upper limit (in data augmentation routine) to generate more fake data upto a threshold was also tuned with hit and trial and arrived at 900 after an iterative process.
+The parameters were adjusted based on the validation accuracy obtained after training.